 Dr. Shields lives in Nashville, TN with her husband and two step-children.
 She enjoys hiking, rock climbing, reading, puzzles, and travel.

 Dr. Daniel Weiss is a double board-certified psychiatrist in adult and forensic psychiatry.
-His expertise is in diagnosing and treating psychiatric conditions, including depression and bipolar spectrum disorders, anxiety, stress and adjustment problems, insomnia, maternal mental health, OCD, and other disorders.
+His expertise is in diagnosing and treating psychiatric conditions, including depression and bipolar spectrum disorders, anxiety, stress and adjustment problems, maternal mental health, OCD, and other disorders.
 In addition, he has extensive experience working with individuals from diverse backgrounds, college and graduate students, creative professionals, and a range of working adults.

 Through a supportive psychopharmacologic approach, Dr. Weiss strives to provide a comfortable experience in which doctor and patient work to understand the presenting problems, reduce symptoms, and optimize functioning.
 In addition, Dr. Weiss encourages concurrent therapy and will communicate with that provider in a collaborative care arrangement.